Emory University

 - ✦Offers highly selective honors programs, with over 25% of undergraduates participating annually.

-- ✦Provides unique dual-degree opportunities, including engineering with Georgia Institute of Technology.
+- ✦Provides a five-year dual degree engineering program in collaboration with the Georgia Institute of Technology.

-- ✦Faculty and alumni include Nobel Peace Prize laureates, U.S. Supreme Court Justices, Rhodes Scholars, and Pulitzer Prize winners.
+- ✦Alumni and faculty include two Nobel Peace Prize laureates, two prime ministers, and a U.S. Supreme Court Justice.

 Timeline